Carlo Mazzone-Clementi: Biography

-He first gained attention in Italy in 1947 alongside Marcel Marceau in the mime's first tour outside of Paris.
-From 1948 to 1951, he assisted Jacques Lecoq, while Lecoq taught and directed the Players of Padua University.
-In 1954, Mazzone-Clementi was at Piccolo Teatro di Milano with Dario Fo and Franca Rame.
+Mazzone-Clementi first gained attention in Italy in 1947, when he worked alongside Marcel Marceau on the mime's first tour outside Paris.
+From 1948 to 1951, he assisted Jacques Lecoq while Lecoq taught and directed the Players of Padua University.
+He joined the Teatro Nazionale d'Arte Italiano in 1953, and in 1954 worked at the Piccolo Teatro di Milano with Dario Fo and Franca Rame.

-While he was performing with Piccolo Teatro as well as teaching in Rome, the American theatre scholar and director Eric Bentley came to Italy to direct the Padua Players company in the first Italian production of Bertolt Brecht.
-Then, with Bentley's patronage, Mazzone-Clementi toured the United States in 1958, conducting workshops in mime and commedia, and introducing the leather masks of Amleto Sartori to this country.
-That led to a teaching assignment at the Carnegie Institute of Technology, followed by Brandeis University, the University of California at Berkeley, the American Conservatory Theater and others.
-He was known as Carlo Mazzone until 1965, when he worked with the new acting ensemble at the Theatre of Lincoln Center.
-From then on, he was known as Carlo Mazzone-Clementi.
-Clementi was the name of his mother and his grandfather, Girolamo Clementi, who was versed in the work of Paduan playwright and forerunner of commedia dell'arte, Angelo Beolco, known as "Ruzzante."
+While Mazzone-Clementi was performing with Piccolo Teatro and teaching in Rome, American theatre scholar and director Eric Bentley came to Italy to direct the Padua Players in the first Italian production of a work by Bertolt Brecht.
+With Bentley's patronage, Mazzone-Clementi toured the United States in 1958, conducting workshops in mime and commedia and introducing the leather masks of Amleto Sartori to American performers.
+He subsequently taught at the Carnegie Institute of Technology, Brandeis University, the University of California, Berkeley, the American Conservatory Theater and other institutions.